therealhackmeehan/ubacktest_docs/src/content/docs/Deployment/howItWorks.md

 This same process applies to any strategy you develop—whether it’s momentum-based, mean reversion, or machine-learning-driven.

+### What Happens if an Error Occurs?

+If your strategy encounters a coding error or any other issue during execution, **your current position will remain unchanged**—no new trades will be placed.

+To ensure your strategy performs as expected, **regularly monitor your portfolio**.
+An error-prone strategy can severely impact its effectiveness, potentially preventing trades from being executed at all.

 ### Deploy & Monitor

 Once deployed, your script will continue running on the cloud, executing trades and logging performance.
 You can monitor its behavior in real-time and make adjustments as needed.